Dustin-Best/My-Portfolio/index.md

 My name is Dustin Best and I am an engineering student at North Carolina State University studying mechanical engineering.
 I have experience as an automotive mechanic and in steel fabrication, but am currently interested in systems engineering, advanced manufacturing, and robotics.

 ### About the Page:
 Hi, and welcome to my portfolio.
 Listed below are my projects and contributions to projects.
 Please feel free message me about any of them.
-Under that will be a copy of my resume.
+Under that will be a copy of my resume (my contact info is on the resume).
 Thank you for viewing my page!

 <br>